 Hakimian allows only bookcase walls, and the top must be six inches from the ceiling, a company spokesperson says.

-Lalezarian at its 100 Maiden Ln. location allows a full wall with no gap and can include a door, according to Jeneralczuk.
+Lalezarian at its 100 Maiden Lane location allows a full wall with no gap and can include a door, according to Jeneralczuk.
 Juneau says the company’s building Deco East at 222 East Third St. also allows flex walls.
 The company did not respond to multiple requests for confirmation.
+[Editor's note: A company representative subsequently reached out to us to say that they do not allow full walls at 100 Maiden Lane.]

 Moinian Group allows walls with a gap at the top at its properties at 100 John St., 1 West St. and 90 Washington St., says Janeralczuk.
 The company did not respond to multiple requests for confirmation.